allpassportstamps/allpassportstamps.github.io/_posts/2025-05-23-Nicaragua-Rice-n-Beans.md

 * This country has a trouble past with the USA.
 It was overthrown and governed by the USA in the early 1900s because it tried to build a canal to rival the Panama canal.
 * The present government FSLN is named after Augusto Sandino, a matryr who was killed for trying to gain independence from the US.
 It has many pros, such as the beautiful roads in contrast with the ones from Honduras, but also has cons like the authoritharian tendencies such as 2018.
+* Crime here is lower than its neighbors by a lot.
+Looking at you Hondruas, El Salvador...

 ### Managua Airport